Finale and LilyPond

 Project structure and philosophy.
 Finale is a commercial software product written by full-time developers.
 They want to make an excellent product, but they need to sell that product so they can pay their staff and stay in business.
 Therefore, their decisions are based on business conditions and they measure their success in sales.
 Generally, selling a product implies not giving it away, so the internals of Finale are kept a secret.
 They write the code, plan the new features, and fix the bugs.
 We buy their updates.

-LilyPond, on the other hand, is an open-source project written by volunteers in their spare time.
+LilyPond, on the other hand, is Free Software written by volunteers in their spare time.
 They gradually improve the program and give it all away for free, including the source code.
 If you find something that doesn’t work you can report the bug, and if nobody wants to fix it fast enough you can attempt it yourself.
 The most important measure of the project’s success is the satisfaction of the existing users and developers.

 Audience.
 Both products are targeted at musicians that notate, but with some differences.
 The target Finale user is willing to spend up to $600 on a very specialized software product.
 In exchange, they (we) get an extremely versatile package used by hundreds of thousands of other users, ranging from students and educators to professional musicians and publishers.
 Finale has developed their large user base over a long history (since 1988), and the resulting network effect means that new users are attracted, in part, by the number of existing users.